johnmholmes/Aquarium_Monitor_V2/README.md

  # Latest News Will Appear Here

-19 Movember Update testing is still taking place whole I am away from home a lot at the moment.
+19 November Update testing is still taking place whole I am away from home a lot at the moment.
 More updates to follow in the next few weeks.

 I have reached a decision to alter my approach for version 2 of the controller.
 Recent days of research have drawn my attention to the DS18B20 sensors and the potential issues they can introduce when connected to the Raspberry Pi.
 While I personally haven't encountered these issues, I believe it's prudent to consider them in my design and strategy.